zhwei820/teleport/README.md

 ## 3. Feature

 - Server and client are peer-to-peer, have the same API method
+- Support custom communication protocol
+- Support set the size of socket I/O buffer
 - Packet contains both Header and Body two parts
 - Support for customizing head and body coding types separately, e.g `JSON` `Protobuf` `string`
-- Support custom communication protocol
-- Body supports gzip compression
 - Header contains the status code and its description text
 - Support push, pull, reply and other means of communication
 - Support plug-in mechanism, can customize authentication, heartbeat, micro service registration center, statistics, etc.